briansunter/graph/site/content/pages/abdul bari algorithms.md

 title: abdul bari algorithms
 categories:
 date: 2022-08-22
-lastMod: 2022-08-22
+lastMod: 2022-08-27
 ---
 One of the best introductory courses on algorithms.
-It's thorough, yet succint and gives a broad overview of algorithms.
+It's thorough, yet succinct and gives a broad overview of algorithms.

 ## Video Course